-Kanban is great and has many valuable attributes:
+Kanban is excellent and has many valuable attributes:

-- It is visual, bringing a holistic view of tasks across different stages;
+- Its visuals will bring a holistic view of tasks across different stages;

-- It is simple, breaking an amount of tasks down into smaller and manageable pieces;
+- Simple, breaking several tasks down into smaller and manageable pieces;

-- It is productive, allowing sorting and prioritization of tasks;
+- It enhances productivity, allowing sorting and prioritization of tasks;

-The original Kanban layout was distributed across stages, for example: To Do, Doing and Done.
-However, variations of Kanban boards started to be created on a way to customize boards according to priorities or nature of your business activities.
-For example, if you are a Sales person, you probably won’t use the same Kanban format as a customer service representative.
+The original Kanban layout worked across stages, for example: To Do, Doing, and Done.
+However, variations of Kanban boards started to be created on the way to customize boards according to priorities or nature of your business activities and for each specific business need there usually is tailored kanban board software solution.